 CVVIC depends on assistance from our community to help us provide safety improvements, and to maintain the beautiful gardens and pathways that take you through our Village.

-Click through for details on a few of the many improvements CVVIC has accomplished over the past 38 years:
+Click below to see what CVVIC has accomplished over the past 38 years:

 2016: Pathway Safety Project